Arena Corinthians: FIFA World Cup 2014 hosting

 Accenture estimated that the World Cup opening would bring R$30.75 Billion over 10 years to the city's economy; the study's results encouraged Brazil to site the opening match in São Paulo.
 A study from Fundação Getúlio Vargas estimated R$1 Billion in revenue during the World Cup, as 290 thousand tourists were expected for the event.
 After Morumbi Stadium was deemed unsuitable by FIFA, the Local World Cup Committee looked for alternatives and set on offering Arena Corinthians to host the opening game; FIFA accepted the suggestion and confirmed the decision on 10 October 2011.
 Hosting the opening game required modifications to the project that raised the cost from the original R$335 million to R$1.07 billion to accommodate FIFA's requirements.
 Cuts in equipment, furniture and construction costs reduced the cost.
 Because of FIFA's agreements with Brazil, none of the construction work related to the World Cup was taxed by the Federal Government; the final price agreed upon was R$820 million.

 A new contract was signed on 19 July 2011 with Odebrecht; R$400 million of the total would be financed by BNDES and the remaining R$420 million would come from tax credits granted by the city.
 A 2007 law stated the tax credits could be used by any company that established itself in the Eastern region of the city, providing a credit of R$0.60 per R$1.00 invested.
 A new law was passed by the city legislature to deal specifically with this stadium and reduce the incentives, linking the concession of the credits to hosting the World Cup opening match and limiting the total amount of credits to R$420 million.
 The concession was justified by the expectation that the stadium will generate R$950 million in city taxes during the six years after its opening.
 R$530 million in excess of the tax credits were given.
 The financing contract with BNDES was signed on 29 November 2013, under their ProCopas Arenas World Cup program.
 Caixa Econômica Federal is the distributing agent.

 The estimated construction cost did not include the R$38.1 million required for adding temporary bleachers, which were removed after the World Cup was over.
 They were set on one of the sides and on the north and south ends.
 The addition of the bleachers would raise the stadium's capacity up to 72,000 seats, but would necessitate the relocation of VIP areas and television equipment reducing capacity.
 Corinthians paid for additional temporary infrastructure required exclusively for the World Cup, which was estimated to cost between R$60 million and 100 million.

-The World Cup brought more than tourists and an estimated R$1 billion in revenue to the city.